 Most definitely!
 Again, it is all about your own personal time management.
 This may mean getting up a little earlier or staying up a little later on a Thursday night to finish something for Monday, so that you have time to spend the day downtown with your friends on Saturday.
 On the flip side, it may mean cutting down that social time a bit, but I don’t know anyone who having a job has severely impacted on that front.

 What if I begin working and realize that the job is too much on top of classes?

 I would definitely start by having a conversation with your supervisor.
 They’re going to appreciate your honesty in letting them know that you are overwhelmed.
 Hopefully, they are willing to work with you, whether that mean cutting down your hours or something of the sorts.
 They understand that you are busy and trying to juggle many things at once.

 If I get hired in a certain position, am I guaranteed to keep that position throughout continuing semesters if I want to?

 This all depends on the position, your supervisor, and the quality of work that you show!
-I would say that most positions will technically make you “re-apply” for upcoming semesters, although if you supervisor enjoyed having you on staff, you will most likely get rehired.
+I would say that most positions will technically make you “re-apply” for upcoming semesters, and most places will have to review what their budget looks like moving forward.
+Although, if your supervisor enjoyed having you on staff, you will most likely get rehired.

 A brief personal experience working on-campus: